opennms-forge/onms-k8s-poc/README.md

   apex1 ./opennms
 ```

-> Please use your own domain

-Please note that `apex1` uniquely identifies the environment.
-That word will be used as the namespace, the OpenNMS Instance ID, and prefix the `domain` for the FQDNs used in the Ingress Controller.
-Ensure to use the correct hostname for your dependencies, and the same name for the `StorageClass` used when created it.
+> Please note that `apex1` uniquely identifies the environment.
+As mentioned, that word will be used as the namespace, the OpenNMS Instance ID, and prefix the `domain` for the FQDNs used in the Ingress Controller, among other things.
+Ensure to use the correct domain, hostname for your dependencies, name for the `StorageClass` that allows `ReadWriteMany`, and all the credentials.

 Keep in mind the above is only an example.
-You must treat the content of `helm-cloud.yaml` as a sample for testing purposes.
+You must treat the content of [helm-cloud.yaml](helm-cloud.yaml) as a sample for testing purposes.
+Make sure to tune it properly (that way, you could avoid overriding settings via `--set`).

-To tune further, edit [helm-cloud.yaml](helm-cloud.yaml).

 To access the cluster from external Minions, make sure to configure the DNS service correctly on your cloud provider.
+Depending on the version you would need access not only to Kafka but also to the ReST API of the Core OpenNMS instance.

 To test Ingress access, you must configure a wildcard DNS entry for the chosen domain on your registrar, pointing to the public IP of the Ingress Controller, obtained as follow: